graphql/graphql-spec/spec/Section 6 -- Execution.md

 - If the {fieldType} is a Non-Null type:
   - Let {innerType} be the inner type of {fieldType}.
-  - Let {completedResult} and {incrementalFieldSetsByPath} be the result of calling {CompleteValue(innerType, fieldDigests, result, variableValues, path, currentDeliveryGroups)}.
+  - Let {completedResult} and {incrementalDetailsByPath} be the result of calling {CompleteValue(innerType, fieldDigests, result, variableValues, path, currentDeliveryGroups)}.
   - If {completedResult} is {null}, raise a _field error_.
-  - Return {completedResult} and {incrementalFieldSetsByPath}.
+  - Return {completedResult} and {incrementalDetailsByPath}.
 - If {result} is {null} (or another internal value similar to {null} such as {undefined}), return {null}.
 - If {fieldType} is a List type:
   - If {result} is not a collection of values, raise a _field error_.
   - Let {innerType} be the inner type of {fieldType}.
-  - Let {incrementalFieldSetsByPath} be an empty map.
+  - Let {incrementalDetailsByPath} be an empty map.
   - Let {list} be an empty list.
     - For each list item {resultItem} at 0-indexed index {resultIndex} in {result}: